 Switching Latency: On a good-quality CDN, the ClearVR Client can switch to high-resolution imagery within one or two frames – unnoticeable to the user.
 In a standards-based solution, switching after head motion relies on segment and GOP boundaries, and takes hundreds of milliseconds and sometimes even a few seconds, which is very visible.
-Some implementations try to alleviate this by creating more encoded versions of the same content, but this adds significant inefficiencies and cost to both processing and distribution.
+Some implementations try to alleviate this by creating more encoded versions of the same content, but this adds significant inefficiencies and cost to processing, storage and distribution.

 Bitrate variability: Bitrate spikes in ClearVR are limited, even with extensive head motion, because ClearVR doesn’t require clearing the decoding buffer whenever the viewport changes.
-In contrast, existing specs relies on field-of-view-specific metadata hard-coded in the bitstream, forcing the client to download a new batch of data whenever the field-of-view changes even slightly.
+In contrast, existing specs relies on field-of-view-specific metadata hard-coded in the bitstream, forcing the client to download a new significant hefty chunk of data whenever the field-of-view changes even slightly.
 This causes a significant spike in required bandwidth and gives a very noticeable motion-to-high-resolution latency.

 User interaction: ClearVR does all processing client-side instead of during content preparation, which allows for complex forms of user interaction without adding any latency.
 Examples are dynamic zooming, field-of-view adjustments, pause with the ability to look all around while still getting high-quality imagery, and fast seeking.
 None of this is supported by any available standard.

 Recognising these advantages, MPEG has decided to document late binding operation in OMAF v.2, and to include a late binding profile in the specification called Advanced Tiling Profile.
 It is slated for final approval in July 2020.